 A visit to the Temple of the Sun will give you knowledge about the finest stonework done in Machu Picchu.
-It is believed that this temple was used to observe astronomical activities.
+Believing that using this temple to observe astronomical activities.
 There are several niches in the temple for the offerings.
 Carry a camera and keep some Photography Tips in mind while capturing this beauty.

-At the center of the temple, there is a large altar carved out of the stone where ceremonies and sacrifices would take place.
-It was a sacred place for the Incans and the sun was a vital part of their life as they considered that it is responsible for the creation of everything.
-Hence, not everyone was allowed in the temple.
-This temple was built to worship the sun along with other gods.
+At the center of the temple, there is a large altar carving out of the stone where ceremonies and sacrifices would take place.
+It was a sacred place for the Incans.
+The sun was a vital part of their life.
+Considering that it is responsible for the creation of everything.
+Hence, not everyone can go in the temple.
+This temple is built to worship the sun along with other gods.

 Intipunku (The Sun Gate)

 Looking for a place from where you can get a spectacular view of the sunrise?
 Your search comes to an end here, Inti Punku (the sun gate) is the best place for the striking view of sunrise.
-It also considered the most important part of Machu Picchu as earlier its stairs were used as the grand entrance, to enter or exit the village.
+It also the most important part of Machu Picchu as earlier using its stairs as the grand entrance, to enter or exit the village.

 It is located 290 meters above the urban sector of Machu Picchu and takes around 90 minutes to climb up to the sun gate.
-Due to the structure it has, it was believed by many historians that only selected imperial people were allowed to enter the city.
+Due to the structure it has, many historians beleives that only selected imperial people were allowed to enter the city.

 It was a secret path built for the Incan army.
-To be exact, it is a bridge carved into a cliff face of the west route of the city.
+To be exact, it is a bridge carving into a cliff face of the west route of the city.
 There is actually no bridge.
-Instead, few tree trunks are placed to cross the 20-foot drop.
+Instead, few tree trunks set to cross the 20-foot drop.
 The reason behind such an arrangement is to avoid unwanted guests to invade.

 Temple of Three Windows

 It is one of three buildings in ‘Sacred Plaza‘.
-It is made up of larger rocks weighing around 3 tons.
-It is believed that the three windows represented three parts of the world, namely, Underground (Uku-Pacha), the present time (Kay-Pacha), and Heaven(Hanan-Pacha).
+It is from the larger rocks weighing around 3 tons.
+Beleiving that the three windows represented three parts of the world, namely, the Underground (Uku-Pacha), the present time (Kay-Pacha), and Heaven(Hanan-Pacha).

-It is believed that after the success of Manco Capac in creating the Inca Empire, he ordered the construction of this temple and decided to keep three windows representing his parent’s house.
+After the success of Manco Capac in creating the Inca Empire ordering the construction of this temple.
+Decided to keep three windows representing his parent’s house.
 An interesting fact is according to Inca mythology, Manco Capac and his sister Mama Ocllo were sent from heaven.

 Royal Tomb or Palace of the Princess

-After discovering the Royal tomb, Hiram Bingham stated that the outer wall of the royal tomb is the most exquisite wall of all the Americas.
+After discovering the Royal tomb, Hiram Bingham.
+The outer wall of the royal tomb is the most exquisite wall of all the Americas.
 The main focus point is that this palace of the princess is located right below the temple of the sun, carved from the cave.

-The interior of the tomb is made up of little craving on the rocks.
+The interior of the tomb has little craving on the rocks.
 It even has an altar for the offerings, precisely in the middle of the tomb.
-Usually, the tomb is the darkest place and used as a burial, but the entrance of the tomb is at the east, so when the sun rises, the monument gets lit up like a cathedral.
-Don’t know why it was named ‘tomb’, one more unsolved mystery!
+Usually, the tomb is the darkest place.
+Using as a burial, but the entrance of the tomb is at the east, so when the sun rises, the monument gets lit up like a cathedral.
+Don’t know why it is ‘tomb’, one more mystery!

 Also Read: Itinerary For a Trip to Vietnam and Cambodia